chloechanggao/chloechanggao.github.io/p/about.md

 ---

 Professional ice cream monster and visual technologist.
-I make beautiful and meaningful interactions, sometimes useful
+I make beautiful and meaningful interactions, most of the times useful.

 Made in China, built in California and currently developing in New York City.
 I am always ready and excited to make magical stuff.